-Erectile dysfunction (a.k.a.
-ED or impotence) remains a subject many men understandably struggle to talk about.
+Erectile dysfunction treatment (a.k.a.
+ED or impotence treatment) remains a subject many men understandably struggle to talk about.

 Having a problem ‘downstairs’ can be very distressing, and for most men, it often comes with the harsh reality they’re no longer 17 years old.
 It can affect your self-esteem, relationships and mood, as well as depriving you of the enormous fitness benefits of regular sex.

 Erectile dysfunction means different things to different people.
 Many men describe it as the inability to get an erection.
 However, it’s more commonly seen as the inability to maintain an erection for any reasonable length of time.

 If you’re suffering from erectile dysfunction, trust me when I say you’re not alone.
 It’s estimated to affect more than one in five Australian men over the age of 40.